2025 UEFA Europa League final

 The 2025 UEFA Europa League final was the final match of the 2024–25 UEFA Europa League, the 54th season of Europe's secondary club football tournament organized by UEFA, and the 16th season since it was renamed from the UEFA Cup to the UEFA Europa League.

-This game was the first final since the change of format as no Champions League teams had dropped into the competition.
 The match was played at San Mamés in Bilbao, Spain, on 21 May 2025, between English clubs Tottenham Hotspur and Manchester United.
 It was the eleventh tournament final to feature two teams from the same association and the third all-English final.

-Tottenham Hotspur won the match 1–0 for their third UEFA Cup/Europa League title, their first European trophy since 1984 and a first major trophy since winning the 2008 Football League Cup final.
+Tottenham Hotspur won the match 1–0 for their third UEFA Cup/Europa League title, their first European trophy since 1984, and a first major trophy since winning the 2008 Football League Cup final.
 In doing so, Spurs drew level with Liverpool as the competition's most successful English club and joint-second-most successful overall (along with Inter Milan, Juventus and Atlético Madrid).
 As winners, they earned a league phase spot in the 2025–26 UEFA Champions League and the right to play against the winners of the 2024–25 UEFA Champions League, Paris Saint Germain, in the 2025 UEFA Super Cup.